jamesmurdza/sandboxjs/README.md

 # sandboxjs

-A library that provides a unified interface for interacting with Linux-based sandbox providers.
+A unified interface for with Linux-based cloud sandbox providers.
 It can be used to create the building blocks of AI agents that run code or perform other potentially unsafe operations.

 ## Usage